onomondo/nrf-softsim/README.md

 The list of files is fairly involved - but in the end only a subset of files are ever accessed.

 Internally this is a NVS partition which is a `key-value` store type.
-It is pretty compact and _good enough_ for what we need it for.
-So the previous request of reading the `ICCID` internally translates to something like:
+It is pretty compact and generally sufficient.
+The previous request of reading the `ICCID` internally translates to something similar to:

 `00a408040000022fe20168` -> `open('/3f00/2fe2)` -> `nvs_read(id=14)`

-We've made a caching layer as well to avoid i) slow reads ii) excessive writes to flash.
-So actually the SoftSIM profile data looks something like this:
+We've made a caching layer as well to avoid i) slow reads and ii) excessive writes to flash.
+So, the SoftSIM profile data looks something like:

 <p align="center">
  <img width="358" src="https://github.com/onomondo/nrf-softsim/assets/46489969/c03113b3-f41b-41c7-b681-0e2b09f7ee7b">
 </p>

 The first entry is used to translate between paths (`'3f00/2fe2`) to an actual `NVS key`.
-It contains an ordered list of files sorted by frequency of access - i.e. the 'master file, 3f00' is in the top since it is most frequenctly accessed.
+It contains an ordered list of files sorted by frequency of access - i.e. the 'master file, 3f00' is in the top, since it is most frequently accessed.

-The lsit is read and parsed to a linked list - and this makes the base for all cached operations.
-The order makes the lookup very fast in most cases.
+The list is read and parsed to a linked list - and this makes the base for all cached operations.
+The order makes the lookup very fast.
 <p align="center">
  <img height="338" src="https://github.com/onomondo/nrf-softsim/assets/46489969/815529a8-caf4-485f-a752-1a6242bec082">
 </p>